-" 'If you ask anything in My name, I will do it' " (John 14:14, NKJV).
+"'If you ask anything in My name, I will do it' " (John 14:14, NKJV).

 Jesus was not going to be with the disciples much longer.
 The One who had been their support and encouragement was going to heaven, and the disciples were beginning to feel confused and powerless.
-But though the disciples would not be able to see Him physically any longer, Jesus gave them a remarkable promise.
+But although the disciples would not be able to physically see Him any longer, Jesus gave them a remarkable promise.

 Read John 14:1-14.
 According to verses 13 and 14, Jesus promises to do for us "anything" that we ask in His name.
-Because of this, we almost always add on to the end of our prayers, "In Jesus' name, amen."
+Because of this, we almost always add onto the end of our prayers, "In Jesus' name, amen."

-When we say this, what do we normally think it means?
+Wh en we say this, what do we normally think it means?
 What does Jesus mean when He encourages us to pray like this?
-What clues are there in these verses that help us to understand the point He's making?
+What clues are there in these verses that help us to understand the point He? making?